Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Chrysalis

-Transforms inside a protective casing (metamorphosis).
+Transforms inside a protective casing during metamorphosis.

 Adult Butterfly